WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 >
 > **5th Level:** While holding the core, the warlock knows the *hunger of hadar* spell and can cast it without expending a warlock spell slot once per long rest.
 >
-> **9th Level:** While holding the core, the warlock knows the *enervation* spell and can cast it without expending a warlock spell slot once per long rest.
+> **9th Level:** While holding the core, the warlock knows the *enervation ^XGE^* spell and can cast it without expending a warlock spell slot once per long rest.
 >
 > #### Supremacy Evolution
 > A voidwalker in service to a demonologist evolves into a voidlord at 14th level.
 The voidwalker's body becomes darker and takes on a blue sheen and it sprouts black armor plating.
 It gains the following benefits: